 The goal during this phase of rehabilitation includes limiting any further damage and helping a patient to recover from their injury.
 Exercise to regain flexibility, strength, endurance, balance and co-ordination become the central component of this treatment programme.

 Stage 3 – Advanced Stage of Rehabilitation

-This article was submitted by Jenilee Fortuin who practises at the Fourways branch of Lamberti Physiotherapy.
+This article was submitted by Jenilee Fortein who practises at the Douglasdale branch of Lamberti Physiotherapy.
 If you have a recent sports injury, contact Jenilee by completing this appointment form to request an assessment and treatment.